geluso/react-router-dom-intro/react-router-intro.md

 ### React Router Recap
 * Single Page Applications have specific URLs that are routed to display different content.
+* React Router is a third-party library that we can install and use with React.
+* Since React Router isn't built in to React we must import it's components.
 * React Router makes it easy for us to route URLs to components.
 * React Router automatically manipulates modern browser history mechanics.
-* React Router is a third-party library that we can install and use with React.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.